rx9933/Cell-Mechanics/README.md

 1. fm.py represents forward model code load stepping is done within fm.py (fwd_solver.py does not contain load stepping).
 To increase number of load steps, adjust variable num_steps.
 2. fm_savedata.py saves the current alpha field and Jacobian of the deformation gradient (in addition to the solution displacement matrix) to the output .vtu file.
 3. im.py represents inverse model codeload stepping is done within inv_solver.py, and is dependent on mesh files (cell position/displacement) in inverse-model folder.
-To increase number of load steps, adjust variable XXX in inv_solver.py.
-19kelem (~19,000 elements in mesh), XXX represent different mesh folders with the respective required data for each of the mesh sizes.
+To increase number of load steps, adjust input to function "apply_load_steps" in inv_solver.py (2nd argument should be integer number of loadsteps).
+19kelem (~19,000 elements in mesh), 195kelem, 371kelem, etc. represent different mesh folders with the respective required data for each of the mesh sizes.

 After cloning either the JAX-FEM or CARDIAX repositories and downloading JAX-FEM, to run forward model code with a 195,000 element mesh:
 1. in CARDIAX/demos, create a new folder forward-model.